QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/create.md

 <div class="row row-cols-md-2"><div>

-The CREATE clause can be used to create
+The CREATE clause is used to create

 * 🗄️ Databases
 * 📄 Views